How to Write an IEP When the Student Has Made No Progress

 Baseline accuracy.
 Use this year's end-of-year data, not the original baseline, as next year's starting point.
 This sounds obvious, but it is frequently done incorrectly.
 If Marcus ended the year at 47 WCPM, his IEP should not start from a baseline of 42 WCPM simply because that was the original entry point.

 Instructional approach.
-If the analysis indicates that the current intervention is not the right match for the student, the goal needs to reflect a change in methodology.
-Document the new approach clearly: not just "specialised reading instruction" but the specific programme name, the instructional principles it is based on, and why it is a better match for the student's profile.
+If the analysis indicates that the current intervention is not the right match for the learner, the goal needs to reflect a change in methodology.
+Document the new approach clearly: not just "specialised reading instruction" but the specific programme name, the instructional principles it is based on, and why it is a better match for the learner's profile.

 Frequency and duration.
-If the student was receiving 30 minutes per day and made no progress, this is not automatically an argument for more of the same.
-It may be an argument for a different intensity pattern (shorter, more frequent sessions rather than longer, less frequent ones), or it may signal that the frequency was actually insufficient.
-The NCII recommends a minimum of 30 minutes per day, five days per week, for intensive intervention (NCII, 2013).
-Check whether the actual delivery matched this.
+If the learner was receiving 30 minutes per day and made no progress, this is not automatically an argument for more of the same.
+It may be an argument for a different intensity pattern, a different method or clearer diagnostic assessment.
+NCII's DBI framework asks teams to adapt intensity and intervention features in response to progress-monitoring data rather than rely on a single dosage rule.

 Scaffolding in education literature is relevant here too.
 Vygotsky's zone of proximal development principle applies directly to goal-setting.
 A goal that needs major support must have clear scaffolding built into the plan, not just a target date.